BennyNTHU/MORTIS/README.md

 ## 3. Q & A

 - Q: Why is this project called MORTIS?
-- A: To praise Mortis, the guitarist of the legendary girls band, Avemujica.
+- A: To praise Mortis, the guitarist of the legendary girls band, Ave Mujica.

 - Q: 你是MyGO廚嗎
 - A: 是